 This also requires knowledge and experience working with electricity.
 Do not attempt if you’re not experienced.
-Faulty wiring can lead to injury or death of you, a fellow worker, or one of your loved ones at home.
+Faulty wiring can lead to injury or death.
 It can also lead to devastating fires.

 5Are you really prepared to install the solar system yourself?